Skip to Content

 J Sheekey

 Believe us when we say that J Sheekey is one of the finest restaurants in London.
-It offers exceptional fish and shellfish, as well as seasonal game – though we’ll always opt for the crab and shrimp burger with lashings of Korean mayo.
+It offers exceptional fish and shellfish, as well as seasonal game – though we’ll nearly always opt for the crab and shrimp burger with lashings of Korean mayo.

 Le Garrick